 Verification of employment or income documents (VOEs) must be dated no more than 6-months prior to the date of the loan approval.
-Paystubs may be used if no more than 90 days old at the time the package is submitted for approval and the Member has included related W-2's for the previous 2 years of employment.
+Paystubs may be used if no more than 90 days old at the time the package is submitted for approval and the Member has included related W-2s for the previous 2 years of employment.
 A minimum of 60 days/2-months of Year-To-Date (YTD) earnings must be provided.
 The home buyer's income and employment status must remain stable and unchanged from the time of verification through closing.
+(For details, see Underwriting Package).